lshowway/KESA/README.md

 #### Requirements
 > install Python 3.6

-> If you are using Windows, create python virtual environment platform, e.g., Pycharm and click install `requirements.txt`.
+> If you are using Windows, create python virtual environment by platform, e.g., Pycharm and click install `requirements.txt`.
 >
 > If your are using Ubuntu, create python virtual environment by `python3 -m venv env`, and next activate the virtual environment by `source kesa/bin/activate`, and then install python packages by `pip install -r requirements`.